demontanaro/libcurl34/README.md

-# libcurl4 with libcurl3 compatibility
+# libcurl4 with libcurl3 compatibility for Debian 10. (at the end of readme the repo for Ubuntu 18)

 I need to use some programs that require old dependencies, in this case: libcurl3